The Courtship of Eddie's Father (TV series): Guest cast

 During its three-season run, many familiar actors guest-starred on the show, as did many up-and-coming actors who went on to become successful stars, including: Jodie Foster, Sally Struthers, Bruce Kirby, Pat Harrington Jr., Diana Muldaur, Willie Aames, Warren Berlinger, Suzanne Pleshette, Yvonne Craig, Cicely Tyson, Richard X. Slattery, Tippi Hedren, Trisha Noble, John Fiedler, Alan Oppenheimer, Lou Jacobi, Will Geer, Bill Dana, Jerry Stiller, Anne Meara, Ronny Graham, Lori Saunders, Ann Prentiss, Ron Ely, Carol Lawrence, and George Takei.
 Future Happy Days stars Pat Morita and Erin Moran also made guest appearances.
-Established stars also made cameo appearances, such as Eve McVeagh as a grumpy neighbor named Lorraine Karn, Sammy Davis Jr. as an insurance man, and Bixby's then-wife Brenda Benet as Tom's girlfriend.
+Other established stars had cameo appearances, such as Eve McVeagh as a grumpy neighbor named Lorraine Karn, Sammy Davis Jr. as an insurance man, and Bixby's then wife Brenda Benet as Tom's girlfriend.

 Production

 Filming

-Actors Brandon Cruz and Bill Bixby developed a close rapport that translated to an off-camera friendship, as well.
-According to Bixby, "The amazing thing is that when we're working in a scene together there's never a thought of conscious acting.
+Actors Brandon Cruz and Bill Bixby developed a close rapport that translated to an off-camera friendship as well.
+According to Bixby, "The amazing thing is that when we're working in a scene together, there's never a thought of conscious acting.
 Our natural affection for one another is what appeals to the audience."
 After the show ended, Bixby and Cruz remained close, and in 1995, two years after Bixby's death, Cruz named his own son Lincoln Bixby Cruz.

 Comedy producer James Komack served as the show's creator and executive producer.
-In 1970, Bill Bixby made his debut as a director, going on to direct eight of the show's episodes.
+In 1970 Bill Bixby made his debut as a director, going on to direct eight of the show's episodes.

 Theme song

 The theme song, "Best Friend", was written and performed by Harry Nilsson; it was an adaptation of his song "Girlfriend" with new lyrics written for the show.
 The theme was played over opening credits showing Tom and Eddie in various happy moments.
 For the initial episodes of the series, Nilsson sang all the music cues himself, working with arranger George Tipton.
-As Alyn Shipton wrote in her biography of Nilsson, "Pinning down a busy musician to record dozens of cues that were often only a few seconds long proved difficult, and after nine episodes or so, Nilsson's interjections were gradually phased out and Tipton handled the majority of the cues instrumentally, with studio singers sometimes dubbing in additional words."
+As Alyn Shipton wrote in her biography of Nilsson, "Pinning down a busy musician to record dozens of cues that were often only a few seconds long proved difficult, and after nine episodes or so, Nilsson's interjections were gradually phased out, and Tipton handled the majority of the cues instrumentally, with studio singers sometimes dubbing in additional words."

 An edited version of "Best Friend" was used as the theme song for the 2006 MTV series Rob & Big.